openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/rostralInterstitialNucleusOfMedialLongitudinalFasciculus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Rostral interstitial nucleus of medial longitudinal fasciculus' is a brainstem nucleus, nucleus of midbrain tegmentum and midbrain nucleus.
-It is part of the midbrain tegmentum.
+   :definition: Is a brainstem nucleus, nucleus of midbrain tegmentum and midbrain nucleus.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002717) ('is_a' and 'relationship')]
    :description: The rostral interstitial nucleus of medial longitudinal fasciculus (riMLF) is a portion of the medial longitudinal fasciculus which controls vertical gaze.
-They project to the vestibular nuclei.
-[WP,unvetted].
+They project to the vestibular nuclei. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002717)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110210
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002717#rostral-interstitial-nucleus-of-medial-longitudinal-fasciculus-1
    :name: rostral interstitial nucleus of medial longitudinal fasciculus